NadyaKir/React/README.md

 * Password:
   Enter a password consisting of at least 8 characters, including at least one letter and one digit.

-To log in as a user, please use the following credentials:
+To log in as a admin, please use the following credentials:
 * Username: testAdmin@gmail.com
 * Password: 12345yuiopp